The Croydon Partnership is the name of the joint venture between Westfield and Hammerson which is redeveloping the retail town centre of Croydon.

 There is strong cross party political support for the scheme at the local level and within the GLA, and central Government.
 Westfield and Hammerson have unparalleled track records of successful delivery.
 We have also been encouraged by enormous support from the local population.

-The earliest that construction will start on site is 2019.
+The earliest that construction will start on site is during 2019.

 Croydon Council resolved to grant outline planning permission for the enhanced redevelopment plans on 14 November 2017.